LuckyYubo/Comprehensive-Investigation-and-Isolation-have-Effectively-Suppressed-the-Spread-of-COVID-19/README.md

 1. Plot.py is used for plotting the figures in our paper.

 ## How to cite us
-The authors welcome the reader reproduce our results based on the released DATA and CODE.
+The authors welcome readers reproduce our results based on the released DATA and CODE.
 If you have any question, please contata us: huangyubo@sjtu.edu.cn If you are interested in our paper, citing us by: